OPUS4/opus4-pdf/test/Cover/PdfGenerator/_files/covers/demo/demo-cover_template.md

 #   - `--bibliography=` set to the path of the metadata file containing the document's bibliographic metadata
 #   - `--template=` set to the path of this template file
 #   - `--variable=` set to `images-basepath:` and followed by the base path of the `images` subdirectory containing images used by this template
+#   - `--variable=` set to `licence-logo-basepath:` and followed by the path to a directory containing license logos (arranged/named according to <https://licensebuttons.net>)
 #   - `--resource-path=` set to the base path of the `styles` subdirectory containing the citation style used by this template
 #   - `--citeproc` which causes a formatted citation to be generated from the bibliographic metadata
 #   - `--pdf-engine=` set to `xelatex` which specifies that XeTeX will be used to generate the PDF (allowing the template to use Unicode & system fonts)